timothybennette8/accessDemo/README.md

 ## Usage

-After installing the plugin use the first button to select a folder in your filesystem - this will be stored in the plugin settings and will persist between Photoshop sessions.
+After installing the plugin use the first button to select a working folder in your filesystem - this will be stored in the plugin settings and will persist between Photoshop sessions.
-Clicking save will
+Clicking save will create a subfolder in the workign folder with the same name as the active document and will then create subfolders for each export format and save relevant files.
+The export formats are defined in /lib/exports.js.